 Types Of Available Pleas In Los Angeles Criminal Cases

-People might think that pleas are real simple when it comes to criminal cases in Los Angeles, but they're not.
+People might think that pleas are really simple when it comes to criminal cases in Los Angeles, but they're not.
 You can obviously make a guilty plea, in which case the court is going to find you guilty and is going to sentence you depending on what the plea bargain was.

 That will probably determine your sentence, or sometimes people plead open to the court.
-So, that would be a guilty plea, but you're basically saying, hey judge, I'm going to let you decide what the sentence is.
+So, that would be a guilty plea, but you're basically saying, hey, judge, I'm going to let you decide what the sentence is.

 No Contest Plea

-Another type of plea is what's called a no contest plea.
-It's still a guilty plea and the court is going to find you guilty, but it won't be able to be used against you in any civil proceedings that might follow.
+Another type of plea is what's called a no-contest plea.
+It's still a guilty plea, and the court is going to find you guilty, but it won't be able to be used against you in any civil proceedings that might follow.

-Obviously, you wouldn't want that to happen, so you could plead no contest which basically means I'm not going to contest the charges.
+Obviously, you wouldn't want that to happen, so you could plead no contest, which basically means I'm not going to contest the charges.
 The judge will find you guilty and you'll still be convicted just like if you pled guilty, but again, it would be able to be used against you civilly.

 Not Guilty Plea